Property Management Agreements

 When you (as a property owner) enter into a legal relationship with a property management company you will need to sign a Property Management Agreement.
 This agreement outlines the legal terms and obligations of the relationship.

-Below we highlight the 8 most important parts of a Property Management Agreement you should review before you enter into this legal relationship.
-Be sure to read to the end, as we tell you the most important things that the agreement CAN'T tell you.
+Below we highlight eight of the most important parts of a Property Management Agreement you should review before you enter into this legal relationship.
+Please read to the end, as we also share the most important things that the agreement CAN'T tell you.

 1. How Easy Is It To Cancel The Agreement?